FarzanAkhtar1/Bitcoin-Dominance/README.md

 To add a timestamp, comment out Line 15, and uncomment Line 16.
 This will write the date in the format dd-mm-yyyy HH:MM:SS

+Implementation:
+I execute this code through a once daily cron job at 23:59 to get a value for the day close.
+This code is suited to different timeframes such as hourly, weekly, and so on.
+Once I have gained sufficient data through daily cron jobs, I use the CSV to calculate moving average values for the dominance which I then use as logic control for other programs.